 No. 5: $23.7 Million Verdict (Total 37.62 Million)

-In February 2019, a jury from Dallas County’s 116th District Court awarded $37.6 million in damages to a young woman who was paralyzed while riding as an Uber passenger in a Honda Odyssey minivan in 2015.
+In February 2019, a jury from Dallas County’s 116th District Court awarded $37.6 million in damages to a young woman who was paralyzed while riding as a rideshare passenger in a Honda Odyssey minivan in 2015.

 Although the case (Milburn v.
-Uber Technologies, et al.) involved our client’s Uber driver running a red light, an out-of-court settlement was reached with the driver and vehicle owner, and the trial proceeded against Honda.
+Uber Technologies, et al.) involved an intersection accident between our client’s rideshare driver that ran a red light and another vehicle the trial only proceeded against Honda.
 The jury found the automaker 63% at fault, and liable for $23.7 million – but because Texas’ comparative apportionment law makes defendants more than 50% at fault “jointly and severally liable” for victims’ damages, Honda was ultimately liable for the entirety of the $37.6M verdict.